-Under the Pitt Sustainability Plan and Pitt Climate Action Plan, the University is committed to producing or procuring 50% of its electricity from renewable sources by 2030, while aspiring towards 100% by 2037 to help reach carbon neutrality.
+Under the Pitt Sustainability Plan and Pitt Climate Action Plan, the University is committed to producing or procuring 50% of its electricity from renewable sources by 2030 and 100% by 2037 to help reach carbon neutrality.
 Purchased electricity accounts for about half of the University’s potential GHG emissions, and thus remains a key target for conservation, efficiency, and ongoing source shifts to cleaner options.

-After a recent high of 23% in fiscal year 2019, for calendar year 2020, 21.7% of the University’s electricity originated from renewable energy sources.
+After a recent high of 23% in fiscal year 2019, for calendar year 2021, 16.5% of the University’s electricity originated from renewable energy sources.
 Closing this gap requires a combination of solutions, including on-site renewables, directly purchased renewables, long-term power purchase agreements, and renewable energy certificates (detailed below).
 Future Pitt renewable energy strategies are also detailed in the Pitt Climate Action Plan.

 The University of Pittsburgh has on-site solar installations dating back to 2012 — and is planning for additional future installations.
 Current on-site renewable installations on Pitt owned and occupied buildings include:

 - Benedum Hall – 4.32 kW photovoltaic roof installation – Installed in 2012, this array is for research purposes, including 18 solar photovoltaic (PV) panels at different tilts (25 degrees and 45 degrees) and positioned in 3 directions (East, South, and West).
 It generally produces ~4,000 kWh annually; check out real-time generation data of electricity from this array.

 - Pitt Bradford’s McDowell Hall has a had a 2.6 kW solar installation since 2014, which currently produces ~2,500 kWh annually.

 Directly Purchased Renewables

-The University of Pittsburgh currently procures ~11% of its electricity as 100% renewables through structured retail contracts that include unbundled renewable energy certificates (RECs).
+The University of Pittsburgh currently procures ~30% of its electricity as 100% renewables through structured retail contracts that include unbundled renewable energy certificates (RECs).
 Beginning in 2019, Pitt’s first 100% renewables contract was for a small electricity portfolio that represents ~4% of the University’s annual electricity usage; in mid-2020, Pitt committed another ~7% of its electricity usage to 100% renewables via a separate contract.
 In 2022, the University locked in 20% RECs for its largest electrical contract.

 Renewable Energy Certificates